junwai7159/junwai7159.github.io/docs/note/computer_vision/image_classification/CNN_Models.md

 - ResNetV1 adds the second non-linearity after the addition operation is performed between the $\textbf{x}$ and $\textbf{F(x)}$.
 ResNetV2 has removed the last non-linearity, thus clearing the path of the input to output in the form of identity connection.
 - ResNetV2 applies Batch Normalization and ReLU activation to the input before the multiplication with the weight matrix (convolution operation).
 ResNetV1 performs the convolution followed by Batch Normalization and ReLU activation.

+### Resnet strikes back: An improved training procedure in timm

 ## MobileNet

 ### MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications